-"Matilda Fraser (BFA Hons, Massey University Wellington (2012); MFA Hons, Elam School of Fine Art Auckland (2016)) is an artist and writer based in Wellington, New Zealand.
+Matilda Fraser holds a BFA Hons from Massey University, 2012, and a MFA Hons, Elam School of Fine Art Auckland, 2016.
+Matilda is an artist and writer based in Wellington, New Zealand.
 She has a multidisciplinary research-driven practice that deals with circulation, exchange, colloquial histories, earnestness, and the broken promises of language.
 Her work takes shape through film, still image, polyvocal sound compositions, handmade publications and three-dimensional installation.

 A key concern of her work is how the historian explores the past: whether as a sightseer viewing the past in the present, or as a time-traveller, concerned not with the right things in the right order, but in search of strains of spirit and vitality that eventually filter down to us, or come echoing through many and often-anonymous voices.